aditya43/aws/README.md

 ### CodeDeploy
 - `CodeDeploy` is used to deploy application (automatically) to many EC2 instances.
+- It is more powerful than `Elastic Beanstalk`.
+- **`CodeDeploy` only deploys application.
+It does NOT provision resources.
+It assumes that your EC2 instances are already existing.**
 - `CodeDeploy` is an Amazon AWS managed service.
 - `CodeDeploy` **is used to deploy codebase on EC2 instances managed by us (EC2 Instances Not Managed By Elastic Beanstalk).**
 - Beside `CodeDeploy` there are many Open Source technologies to manage deployment on non Elastic Beanstalk managed EC2 instances: